-- a.
-The volume of RWPA that the City is allowed to extract shall be set between 0 and 8,000 AFY (this volume limitation shall include the volume of M&I Supplemental Program water UWCD will pump during the same period as provided in Section 20, below); and - b.
-To the extent the City is not allowed to pump the cumulative RWPA it has earned, all accrued RWPA shall carry forward until the City is allowed to use the RWPA in its entirety, subject to the conditions of this Resolution; and - c.
-To the extent the Agency, the City and UWCD do not agree on restrictions on the use of RWPA for any given year, based on the then existing and anticipated hydrologic circumstances, the City shall use the RWPA consistently with UWCD Board of Directors' determination in consultation with the Agency. - d.
-This provision shall not prevent the parties from meeting more frequently to consider alterations to the implementation of the RWIA Plan given changing hydrologic conditions. - 13.
-In preparation for the Coordination Meeting, the City, UWCD and PVCWD will provide the Agency with an Annual Report by April 1st.
-The report shall include an assessment of conditions, including water level/water quality data and analysis in the Forebay, Oxnard Plain and Pleasant Valley subbasins and an evaluation of any impacts directly associated with the pumping approved under this Resolution.
-GMA staff will annually review and report to the Agency Board on compliance and effectiveness of this Resolution. - 14.
+- 10. RW users shall not earn conservation credits on unused Historical Allocation associated with reduced groundwater pumping resulting from use of RW. - 11.
+The City will report annually to the Agency and UWCD the quantity of RW delivered to each RW user.
+Prior to receipt of any RW, each RW user shall develop a protocol and format acceptable to the RW user, the Agency and the City, to account for the RW user's annual water use, including RW. - 12.
+RW users will report their water use to the Agency on semi-annual extraction reports as required under Agency rules and procedures, and otherwise consistent with the requirements provided in Section 11 above. - 13.
+City shall pump the RWPA from City owned wells and UWCD's O-H system. - 14.
 Unless otherwise authorized pursuant to the Coordination Meetings, the City shall not pump its RWPA from the Forebay when evacuated groundwater from storage in the Forebay reaches 80,000 acre-feet (as regularly determined by UWCD), or groundwater levels in the Forebay reach 19 feet above mean sea level.
-Resumption of pumping of RWPA from the Forebay shall occur as authorized pursuant to the Coordination Meetings as provided in Section 12. - 15.
-City shall be deemed to pump its RWPA before its Historical Allocation. - 16.
-The City may not transfer or assign all or any portion of its RWPA, except to facilitate its use of the RWPA in coordination with UWCD so that RWPA may be pumped from either City owned wells or UWCD's O-H Pipeline facilities. - 17.
-Except as expressly provided in this Resolution, the RWPA does not create a new Agency allocation or credit. - 18.
-Only RW delivered to RW users who have filed all required extraction reports with and have paid all required fees, charges and penalties due and payable to the Agency and UWCD shall be eligible to generate a RWPA for the benefit of the City.
+Resumption of pumping of RWPA from the Forebay shall occur as authorized pursuant to the Coordination Meetings as provided in Section 3 above. - 15.
+Each year's RWPA shall expire 60 months from the end of the calendar year in which the RWPA accrued.
+No more than a total of 25,000 acre-feet of RWPA shall accrue and no more than 5,000 AFY will be utilized or pumped in any one calendar year under this Resolution.
+However, the accrual period and maximum accrual amount may (or shall?) be extended to account for any restrictions in pumping of RWPA as may be imposed pursuant to this Section.
+Similarly, the annual RWPA pumping limitation may be modified pursuant to the Coordination Meetings provided in this Resolution. - 16.
+City shall be deemed to pump its RWPA before its Historical Allocation. - 17.
+The City may not transfer or assign all or any portion of its RWPA, except to facilitate its use of the RWPA in coordination with UWCD so that RWPA may be pumped from either City owned wells or UWCD's O-H Pipeline facilities. - 18.
+Except as expressly provided in this Resolution, the RWPA does not create a new Agency allocation or credit. - 19.
+Only RW delivered to RW users who have filed all required extraction reports with and have paid all required fees and charges due and payable to the Agency and UWCD shall be eligible to generate a RWPA for the benefit of the City.